Tundra Space

 Transcranial Magnetic Stimulation

 Transcranial magnetic stimulation (TMS) is a noninvasive FDA-approved technique that is commonly used as a treatment for depression and has been approved for use in smoking cessation.
 In this study, TMS will be administered within FDA-approved guidelines under the supervision of a physician with experience in administering the treatment and monitoring for complications.
-Following an accelerated model, it will consist of 5 hourly treatments for 5 consecutive days.
+Following an accelerated model, it will consist of up to 20 treatments in one day.

 DEVICE